truenas/documentation/content/Hardware/MSeries/NVDIMMUpdates.md

 ## Identify the NVDIMM and Firmware Update File

-1. Using the root account credentials, open an SSH session with the TrueNAS system.
+1. Open an SSH session with the TrueNAS system using the root account credentials.
 2. Information about the storage controller and failover status displays after logging in.
    To view this information again, enter `hactl`:
    ```